Myanmar: Ambassador to UK protests diplomatic coup in London | DW | 08.04.2021

 Kyaw Zwar Minn split with the military regime after espousing support for the ousted democractically elected leader Aung San Suu Kyi

-The estranged Myanmar ambassador to the UK called on the British government not to recognize the military regime, in a statement released on Thursday.
-It came a day after a military attache locked him out of the embassy in London.
+The estranged Myanmar ambassador to the UK called on the British government to not recognize the military regime, in a statement released on Thursday.
+This came a day after a military attache locked him out of the embassy in London.

 Kyaw Zwar Minn issued his statement on Sky News via a spokesperson, in front of the embassy in London.
 He again called for the release of Aung San Suu Kyi and for "the result of the 2020 election to be respected."